westerndigitalcorporation/smartmontools-ocp/README.md

+## Notice

+The version of smartmontools hosted in this repository contains a proof of concept implementation for parsing the OCP Datacenter SAS-SATA Device Specification v1.5 statistics and events.
+The code is provided for information only, and will eventually be upstreamed to the official smartmontools repository when actual device support is available.

 ## About Smartmontools
 The smartmontools package contains two utility programs (`smartctl` and `smartd`) to control and monitor storage systems using the **Self-Monitoring, Analysis and